WhiteAutumn/resolvable-promise/README.md

 # resolvable-promise

 I've found that for the majority of projects I keep needing to rewrite or copy-paste the same small piece of code, a function that creates a promise with the resolve and reject functions exposed.
-This repository is that small snippet of code, created mostly for my own convenience.
+This project is that small snippet of code, created mostly for my own convenience.

 Oh, and I also added types.